JTorKag/dominions-mod-support/README.md

 Thanks [larzm42](https://github.com/larzm42/dom5inspector) for raw game data.

-General thanks to all the folks in the [Dom5 Modding Discord](https://discord.gg/4nX6bHPP).
+General thanks to all the folks in the [Dom Modding Discord](https://discord.gg/4nX6bHPP).
 Plenty of help when getting clarification of mechanics to provide more accurate information in this extension.

 ### ToDO